Roman Forum Tickets: how to buy, prices and discounts

 If you want your visit to the Roman Forum to be a relaxing walk and enjoy it to the fullest, keep a few things in mind:

-- Wear comfortable shoes. the ground is cobblestone or covered with sand, so I would avoid uncomfortable shoes, heels or sandals that do not fit the foot well.
+- Wear comfortable shoes.
+The ground is cobblestone or sandy, so avoid uncomfortable shoes, heels or sandals that do not fit your feet.

 - Buy tickets in advance to avoid queues: the long lines at the gates of the Forum and the Colosseum can be kilometers long.
 Buy tickets online to avoid entering the Forum already tired.